 It has taken Owen Farrell precious little time to impress with his game management and goal-kicking prowess for Saracens in the Premiership, in European competition and at the highest level.
-Eight years ago, he was the youngest player at the time to make his debut in the professional game and this May, he became the EPCR European Player of the Year and the first recipient of the Anthony Foley Memorial Trophy.
+Eight years ago, he was the youngest player at the time to make his debut in the professional game and last May, he became the EPCR European Player of the Year and the first recipient of the Anthony Foley Memorial Trophy.
 He was given the accolade after Saracens retained the European Champions Cup by beating Clermont Auvergne in the final at Murrayfield.

-During his initial 52 Tests for England, he put over 219 place kicks out of 274, including 16 out of 18 in the 2015 RWC and all his seven attempts in the 25-21 victory over Wales at Twickenham last March.
-The following week Owen became his country’s second highest points-scorer behind Jonny Wilkinson, with 16 against France taking him past Paul Grayson’s total of 400.
+During his initial 52 Tests for England, he put over 223 place kicks out of 280, including 16 out of 18 in the 2015 RWC and all his seven attempts in the 25-21 victory over Wales at Twickenham the following March.
+Seven days later, Owen became his country’s second highest points-scorer behind Jonny Wilkinson, with 16 against France taking him past Paul Grayson’s total of 400.
 He also finished the 2016 RBS 6 Nations Championship as both the tournament’s top scorer with 69 points and England’s acting captain after an injury to Dylan Hartley.

-His 19 points against South Africa last November included his fifth touchdown and, the following week against Fiji, he became the second England player after Jonny Wilkinson to reach 500 Test points.
-He went on to score 62 points in the four-match Old Mutual Wealth Series and this February threw the pinpoint pass that sent over Elliot Daly for the decisive, late try in the 21-16 victory over Wales in Cardiff.
+His 19 points against South Africa in November last year included his fifth touchdown and, the following week against Fiji, he became the second England player after Jonny Wilkinson to reach 500 Test points.
+He went on to score 62 points in the four-match Old Mutual Wealth Series and last February threw the pinpoint pass that sent over Elliot Daly for the decisive, late try in the 21-16 victory over Wales in Cardiff.